WebAssembly/tool-conventions/Coredump.md

 # `coredump` struct

-The coredump struct starts with the numbers of frame recorded and the combined size of all frames, followed by the frames themself.
+The coredump struct starts with the number of frames recorded and the combined size of all frames, followed by the frames themself.

 ```